-Like most aspects of Italian gastronomy, there is more than meets the eye when dealing with Italian hams, known as Prosciutto.
-While there are two types of Prosciutto (cooked and raw), most non-Italians think of the uncooked, air cured variety known as Prosciutto crudo.
-This type of ham has been made in Italy since Roman times, the name coming from the Latin word meaning, "dried of liquid."
-Prosciutto di Parma, the variety most Americans have heard of has been praised for its flavor for over two thousand years.
-However every region in Italy that has pigs makes some variety of Prosciutto but only a few are available outside of Italy.
+Like most aspects of Italian gastronomy, there is much more to know than you think about Italian ham, which we commonly know in the US as "prosciutto".
+Even though there are two types of prosciutto (baked and cured), most non-Italians immediately think of the air cured variety known as prosciutto crudo.
+This type of ham has been made in Italy since Roman times: prosciutto di Parma, the variety most Americans have heard of, has been praised for its flavor for over two thousand years.
+However, every region in Italy makes some variety of prosciutto, even though only a few of these varieties are available outside of Italy.

-The word prosciutto comes from the Italian verb prosciugare which means to dry.
-The elimination of moisture is done to ensure this meat a long shelf life even at room temperature.
+The word prosciutto comes from the Italian verb prosciugare, which means to dry.
+The elimination of moisture ensures the product a long shelf life, even at room temperature.

-Prosciutto In Italy costs from Euro 12 a Kilogram to Euro 20 a kilogram ( February 2011 )
+Prosciutto In Italy costs from euro 12 a Kilogram to euro 28 a kilogram (June 2015).